dumtux/JLCWriting/04.glasgow-3d-asked-by-dasy/README.md

-# Generate 3D Model from Glasgo project
+# Generate 3D Model from Glasgow project

 > canceled and provided some other PCB desins on EasyEDA